Lukil33/Lukil33/README.md

 - 👋 Hi, I’m @Lukil33
-- 👀 I’m interested in things
+- 👀 I’m interested in: things
-- 🌱 I’m currently learning how to breathe
+- 🌱 I’m currently learning: how to breathe
-- 💞️ I’m looking to collaborate on something
+- 💞️ I’m looking to collaborate on: something
 - 📫 How to reach me: with your hands
 - 😄 Pronouns: boh
 - ⚡ Fun fact: ...